ICAST 2004: Bass Industry Trends & New

 Gamakatsu U.S.A., Inc.

-product releases in store for 2005:
+store for 2005:

 - Round Bend Treble Odd Sizes.